embergershared/ut-lab/README.md

 - Run All tests

-- See that the test `Passed` as we expect an Exception and receive it:
+- See that the test `Passed` as we expect an Exception of type `NotImplementedException` and receive it:

   ![ThrownException Pass](./img/Test2_PassThrownException.png)